-Making an app experience like this requires several components that must work together: e-commerce, payment processing, customer analytics, UX design, scheduling for recurring orders, and possibly an online version.
+Making an app experience like this requires several components that must work together: e-commerce, payment processing, customer analytics, UI and UX design, scheduling for recurring orders, and possibly an online version.

 There will still be some veterinarians who prefer to only offer prescriptions in-person, but that doesn’t mean they won’t offer online consultations.
 Others will do everything other than surgery online.